RubixML/ML/docs/transformers/dense-random-projector.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Transformers/DenseRandomProjector.php">[source]</a></span>

 # Dense Random Projector
-The Dense Random Projector uses a random matrix sampled from a dense uniform distribution [-1, 1] to reduce the dimensionality of a dataset by projecting it onto a vector space of target dimensionality.
+A database-friendly random projector with projection matrix sampled from a dense uniform distribution ([-1, 1]).
+The term *database-friendly* refers to the fact that the operations required to transform the input matrix are simple and easily implemented in a database.

 **Interfaces:** [Transformer](api.md#transformer), [Stateful](api.md#stateful)